 Recommendations for a Good Detox:

-Detoxing can be very helpful if done safely.
+In conclusion, detoxing can be very helpful if done safely.
 I recommend them as a way to practice self-denial, get immediate results and reset your nutritional habits.